Homework 4: Generalizaiton and regularization¶

 Exercise 3 [10/10]:

-into a dataset.
-Ensure that the first dimension (number of samples) matches for both tensors. - PyTorch’s
+2. In PyTorch, use TensorDataset(x, y) to wrap the input tensor x and label tensor y into a dataset.
+Ensure that the first dimension (number of samples) matches for both tensors.

-can automatically divide a dataset into mini-batches and shuffle the data after each epoch whenshuffle=True
+3. PyTorch’s DataLoader can automatically divide a dataset into mini-batches and shuffle the data after each epoch when shuffle=True is set.

 import torch